ramiy/Charitable/readme.txt

 = 1.2.0 =
 * Change the highlight colour via the WordPress Customizer.
 You can preview your changes as you make them.
+* All donation data is now displayed in the admin donation page.
 * You can now change the campaign creator via the Campaign management page.
 * Adds a login link to the donation form when donors are not logged in.
 * When a user is logged in but has not filled out all required fields, they are presented with all the user fields.